fenhl/timespec/README.md

 ## Modulus

 A number followed by an `s` for second, `m` for minute, `h` for hour, or `d` for day of month (all case sensitive) matches datetimes where the remainder of the specified part divided by the given number is zero.
 For example, `15m ::0` matches datetimes on every quarter hour.

+## POSIX timestamp

+A number with 10 or more digits matches the datetime with that exact POSIX timestamp.